nunesg/compact-temporal-graphs/README.md

 This project aims to implement temporal graphs using compact data structures (CDS).
-The goal is to implement several versions (v0, v1 ...) in which each version will use different sets of CDSs in its implementation, which we'll then compare memory and time efficiency in each of them.
+The goal is to implement several versions (v0, v1 ...) in which each version will use different sets of CDSs in its implementation, which we'll then compare memory and time efficiency between each of them.

 ## Setup